15 Things a Body Image Coach Wishes You Knew

 Focusing on what makes you happy can actually make you happy

 It can be hard to ignore your physical appearance—in fact, nearly 85 percent of women report opting out of social activities when they feel bad about how they look.
 But that’s a big mistake.
-When you’re feeling down about yourself, Albers suggests actively seeking out an activity that brings you joy.
+When you’re feeling down about yourself, Dr. Albers suggests actively seeking out an activity that brings you joy.
 “When you’re doing something you love, whether it’s pottery or exercise or reading a good book, your focus on your appearance goes out the window, because you’re so in the moment and focusing on other things,” she says.
-Here’s how to stop being so negative.
+Here’s how to develop a positive attitude.

-We all have those mornings when it seems like nothing in the closet fits right that day.
+We all have those mornings when it seems like nothing in the closet fits how we want it to that day.
 Stave off a permanent bad mood by stacking your wardrobe with a few outfits you always feel good in and that are really comfy.
-“Wear those when you’re having a day where you don’t feel good in anything,” says Albers.
+“Wear those when you’re having a day where you don’t feel good in anything,” says Dr. Albers.

 Stop looking at clothing sizes because they don’t matter